Masters of Engineering with a Concentration in Construction Engineering Management (M.Eng.)

 CECM 674.
 Green Building Design/Construction.
 3 Hours.

-This course provides an introduction to the emerging trends in green building sustainable design and construction.
+The course addresses the key concepts, viewpoints and fundamentals essential for understanding green building and construction.
+Materials are focused on how key stakeholders and their future collaborations can begin to incorporate sustainable construction practices for the betterment of the project (new construction and inventory rehabilitation).
 The course will include instruction suitable to prepare students for the United States Green Building Council (USGBC) Leadership in Energy and Environmental Design (LEED©) Green Associates certification exam.

 CECM 675.
 Advanced Construction and Engineering Economics.
 3 Hours.